 An assessment of capacity might need to be carried out where there is doubt that an individual can understand the information provided to them about a decision and retain it long enough to weigh up the options.
 An assessment may also be required if an individual is unable to communicate their decision.

-Advance statements (or plans) are very important and significant for future care because they allow individuals to make decisions for their future when they have the mental capacity to do so.
+Advance statements (or plans) are very important and significant for future care because they allow individuals to make decisions for their future at a time when they have the mental capacity to do so.
 This ensures that the individual will receive the care that they wish at a time when they may not have the mental capacity to make the choices.